 Sarah Hirsch teaches Writing 1, 2, 107J, 107M, 109HU, and 109V.
 She received her Ph.D. in English from UC Santa Barbara with an emphasis on American literature and martime culture.
 Her current research interests are visual rhetoric and New Orleans, as she is working on the visual representation of the "X Code."
-The "X" was spray painted on the homes and buildings by Urban Search and Rescue teams in the wake of Hurrican Katrina.
+The "X" was spray painted on the homes and buildings by Urban Search and Rescue teams in the wake of Hurricane Katrina.
 Sarah's reserach focuses on the intepretation of these images and the reinterpretation and repurposing of them by New Orleans' residents.
+She is also working on visual, material and emobodied rhetorics of the Mardi Gras Indians of New Orleans.

 Ihabiting the Icon: Shipping Containers and the New Imagination of Western Space--Western American Literature